 Certificate of Good Standing

 How do I get a Certificate of Good Standing?

 A Certificate of Good Standing certifies that an attorney is licensed to practice in the State of Maryland.
-Attorneys who do not have any disciplinary action against them can obtain a Certificate of Good Standing from the Court of Appeals.
+Attorneys who do not have any disciplinary action against them can obtain a Certificate of Good Standing from the Supreme Court of Maryland.
 Certificates are often requested when an attorney practices outside of the state.
 You can use the online form to request a Certificate of Good Standing.

 NOTE: A Certificate of Good Standing should not be confused with a Certificate of Status for businesses, which is available through the Department of Assessments and Taxation.